Cryptocurrency Broker vs Exchange: Which Should You Choose?

 Which should you use?There are no right or wrong answers regarding which is better, but where larger trades are concerned, an OTC desk will probably provide more attractive prices for all parties to the transaction.
 What you should remember is that as highly volatile assets, cryptocurrencies can bring both quick profits and quick losses.
 It is important to thoroughly research the companies or exchanges you intend to use when trading cryptocurrencies.
 Cryptocurrency brokers and exchange trading both have benefits and drawbacks, hence your final decision will depend on your goals and individual preference.

-The development team at B2Broker is pleased to announce a se...
+B2Broker is pleased to announce a new set of updates and fea...